martinwheeler/chrome-web-share/README.md

-disabled|[]|An array of button names to be disabled className|''|Custom classname, you can style your button with this [fbAppId](https://developers.facebook.com/docs/apps/register)|''|Required if you are planning on sharing to Facebook shareUrl|''|The URL you want to share shareMessage|''|The Text before the URL (E.g. Hey checkout this awesome thing I'm sharing!!) buttonText| Share |The text that will appear for the share button
+disabled|[]|An array of button names to be disabled className|''|Custom classname, you can style your button with this [fbAppId](https://developers.facebook.com/docs/apps/register)|''|Required if you are planning on sharing to Facebook [fbDisplayType](https://developers.facebook.com/docs/sharing/reference/share-dialog)|'touch'|The type of share window that will be launched to support different devices.
+E.g. mobile, tablet, or desktop. shareUrl|''|The URL you want to share shareMessage|''|The Text before the URL (E.g. Hey checkout this awesome thing I'm sharing!!) buttonText| Share |The text that will appear for the share button